TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 false posts.
 This is done to reduce the effort in creating consistent behaviour for true and false posts.
-For example, you could make sharing true posts increase credibility, and sharing false posts participant credibility.
+For example, you could make sharing true posts increase credibility, and sharing false posts decrease credibility.
 The default values allow specification of normal distributions for the changes to participants' followers and credibility after they _like_, _dislike_, _share_, or _flag_ a post.
 There is also